Anghel23/Car-Sharing/README.md

 # CarSharing

-Acest proiect reprezintă o aplicație completă de car-sharing, dezvoltată ca parte a cursului **ISSA (Inginerie Software Specifică Automobilelor)** susţinut de echipa Continental la Facultatea de Informatică din Iaşi.
-Aplicația permite utilizatorilor să se înregistreze, să adauge metode de plată și documente, să închirieze mașini și să gestioneze procesul de închiriere.
+This project is a full car-sharing application, developed as part of the **ISSA (Automotive-Specific Software Engineering)** course offered by the Continental team at the Faculty of Computer Science in Iași.
+The application allows users to register, add payment methods and documents, rent cars, and manage the rental process.

-## Tehnologii utilizate
+## Technologies Used

-Proiectul este construit folosind un stack modern de tehnologii, incluzând:
+The project is built using a modern technology stack, including:

 ### Frontend
-- **Angular**: Framework pentru dezvoltarea aplicațiilor web.
+- **Angular**: A framework for building web applications.
-- **TypeScript**: Limbaj de programare tipizat pentru dezvoltarea aplicațiilor frontend.
+- **TypeScript**: A typed programming language for frontend development.
-- **Leaflet**: Bibliotecă pentru afișarea hărților interactive.
+- **Leaflet**: A library for displaying interactive maps.
-- **HTML5 & CSS3**: Structurarea și stilizarea interfeței utilizatorului.
+- **HTML5 & CSS3**: For structuring and styling the user interface.

 ### Backend
-- **FastAPI**: Framework rapid pentru dezvoltarea API-urilor RESTful.
+- **FastAPI**: A fast framework for developing RESTful APIs.
-- **SQLAlchemy**: ORM pentru gestionarea bazei de date.
+- **SQLAlchemy**: An ORM for database management.
-- **SQLite**: Bază de date utilizată pentru stocarea datelor aplicației.
+- **SQLite**: The database used to store application data.
-- **APScheduler**: Scheduler pentru gestionarea sarcinilor recurente (ex. ștergerea închirierilor expirate).
+- **APScheduler**: A scheduler for managing recurring tasks (e.g., removing expired rentals).

-### Altele
+### Others
-- **JWT (JSON Web Tokens)**: Pentru autentificarea utilizatorilor.
+- **JWT (JSON Web Tokens)**: Used for user authentication.
-- **bcrypt**: Pentru securizarea parolelor utilizatorilor.
+- **bcrypt**: For securing user passwords.
-- **Flask**: Utilizat pentru gestionarea telematicii mașinilor.
+- **Flask**: Used to handle car telematics.

-## Funcționalități
+## Features

-1. **Autentificare și înregistrare utilizatori**
+1. **User Registration and Authentication**
-   - Utilizatorii se pot înregistra și autentifica folosind email și parolă.
+   - Users can register and log in using email and password.
-   - Token-ul JWT este utilizat pentru autentificare.
+   - JWT tokens are used for authentication.

-2. **Adăugare metode de plată și documente**
+2. **Adding Payment Methods and Documents**
-   - Utilizatorii pot adăuga metode de plată și documente necesare pentru închirierea mașinilor.
+   - Users can add payment methods and documents required for renting cars.

-3. **Harta interactivă**
+3. **Interactive Map**
-   - Utilizatorii pot vizualiza mașinile disponibile pe o hartă interactivă și pot selecta o mașină pentru închiriere.
+   - Users can view available cars on an interactive map and select one for rental.

-4. **Închiriere și returnare mașini**
+4. **Car Rental and Return**
-   - Utilizatorii pot închiria mașini pentru o anumită perioadă de timp.
+   - Users can rent cars for a specific period.
-   - Sistemul gestionează starea mașinilor și verifică dacă acestea pot fi returnate.
+   - The system manages the car status and checks if they can be returned.

-5. **Gestionarea telematicii**
+5. **Telematics Management**
-   - Datele telematice ale mașinilor (ex. locație, nivel combustibil, starea motorului) sunt gestionate printr-un server Flask.
+   - Telematics data from cars (e.g., location, fuel level, engine status) is handled through a Flask server.

-6. **Scheduler pentru închirieri expirate**
+6. **Scheduler for Expired Rentals**
-   - Închirierile expirate sunt șterse automat, iar starea mașinilor este actualizată.
+   - Expired rentals are automatically deleted, and the car status is updated.

-## Structura proiectului
+## Project Structure

-Proiectul este organizat în următoarele module:
+The project is organized into the following modules:

-- **`backend/`** – Conține implementarea API-ului folosind FastAPI, gestionarea autentificării, bazei de date și a logicii de afaceri.
+- **`backend/`** – Contains the API implementation using FastAPI, handling authentication, the database, and business logic.
-- **`frontend/`** – Aplicația web dezvoltată în Angular pentru interfața utilizatorului, incluzând afișarea hărții interactive și gestionarea închirierilor.
+- **`frontend/`** – Angular web application for the user interface, including the interactive map and rental management.
-- **`car-telematic/`** – Modul responsabil de simularea telematicii mașinilor, dezvoltat în Python folosind Flask pentru gestionarea datelor despre vehicule.
+- **`car-telematic/`** – Module responsible for simulating car telematics, developed in Python using Flask to manage vehicle data.
-- **`uml/`** – Diagrame UML și de flux care descriu arhitectura și funcționarea sistemului.
+- **`uml/`** – UML and flow diagrams describing the system’s architecture and functionality.